vikander86/HTN_Visualizer/README.md

 ### Running the Visualizer
-Navigate to the project directory and run the main.py file. python3 main.py
+Navigate to the project directory and run the main.py file: python3 main.py